 FastConnect Public Peering Advertised Routes

 This topic discusses the public IP address ranges (routes) that BGP advertises to your on-premises network over FastConnect public peering (a public virtual circuit).
+You may need this information when configuring firewall allow lists for your on-premises network.

 If you do not own a Public ASN or Public IP Address, you might need to review this section: To use FastConnect if you do not own a Public ASN or Public IP Address .